The Micro-Aggregated Profit Share: Introduction

 \section{Introduction}

 How much has market power increased in the United States over the last fifty years?
 We use micro-level data from U.S. Compustat to address this question and find that several indicators of market power have steadily increased since 1970.
-We document that the aggregate markup has gone up from 10\% of price over marginal cost in 1970 to 23\% in 2020 and that aggregate returns to scale have risen from 1.00 to 1.13.
+We document that the aggregate markup, measured as the ratio of price to marginal cost, has gone up from 10\% in 1970 to 23\% in 2020 and that aggregate returns to scale have risen from 1.00 to 1.13.
 We map these market-power indicators to the aggregate profit share, which is the fraction of aggregate value added that is not used to compensate factors of production or cover fixed operating costs.
-More specifically, we show that the aggregate profit share can be expressed in terms of the aggregate markup, aggregate returns to scale, and a sufficient statistic for production networks that captures double marginalization in the economy.
+More specifically, we show that the aggregate profit share can be expressed in terms of the aggregate markup, aggregate returns to scale, and a sufficient statistic for production networks that captures double marginalization in the economy (i.e., how profits propagate from downstream sellers to upstream suppliers.)